ice1080/simpleemailer/notes.md

 ## TODO
 * configuration for sending to mailgun or sendgrid
 * document the methods
-* test install and usage by trying it out on imac
+* test install and usage by trying it out on other computer
 * add to readme:
 ** how to install
 * ensure testability
 * how to handle errors?
-** e.g.
+** e.g. validation of all fields
+* include email address validation